F.A.Q.

 Please consider our private photography lessons for remote/online learning.

-At Exposure Therapy’s photography courses, we focus on building a strong foundation in photography that will work well with most cameras.
-However, we cannot cover every feature of every camera to ensure a consistent and positive experience for all participants.
-If you have an advanced camera and would like to learn more, we’d be happy to offer private photography classes that explore those features in more depth.
-We look forward to seeing you in class!
+Exposure Therapy’s photography courses focus on building a strong foundation in photography that will work well with most cameras.
+However, to ensure a consistent and positive experience for all participants, it’s not practical to cover every feature of every camera.
+If you have an advanced camera and would like to learn about a function that isn’t covered in the group lessons, I’d be happy to offer private photography classes that explore those features in-depth.
+I look forward to seeing you in class!